manelpuig/rUBot_mecanum_ws/Documentation/02a_rubot_setup_hw_rock.md

 sudo nm-connection-editor
 ```
 You will be able to change:
-- the name: from rock_tplink to rUBot_xx
+- the name (corresponding to your number): rUBot_xx
 - The password maintain rock1234

 ### **1.2. wifi configuration**